Welcome to today's edition of the Rush 24-7 podcast.

 Obama taking selfies at the Nelson Mandela Memorial.

-Okay, I'm gonna turn off the ditto cam and change the zoom on it so I can now turn it back on for the rest of you to watch me.
+Okay, I'm going to turn off the Ditto Cam and change the zoom on it so that I can turn it back on for the rest of you to watch me.

-But but the drive-bys, folks, are literally having orgasms over Obama shaking the hand of Raul Castro.
+But the drive-bys, folks, are literally having orgasms over Obama shaking the hand of Raul Castro.

 This is not news.

-Colin Powell, the the titular head of the Republican Party's come out for socialized medicine.
+Colin Powell, the titular head of the Republican Party's come out for socialized medicine.

 Nationalized, socialized, some people call it single payer.